udacity/pdsnd_github/README.md

 Bikeshare Project for Intro to Data Science with Python Nanodegree

 ### Description
-This project was all about analyzing of shared bikes across three major cities to gain useful insights about the system.
+This project was all about analyzing data of shared bikes across three major cities to gain useful insights about the system.
 The cities are: New York City, Washington and Chicago.

 ### Files used
 The files used in this project were: